 marriage and family research, counseling, and training.
 After graduating from DTS

 he served as an assistant pastor for seven years.
 While in the New York area he was a

 research project coordinator at NYU Medical Center’s Family Studies Clinic and later

 completed a two-year postdoctoral fellowship through Parkland Hospital (Dallas) and

 the Child Guidance Clinics of Dallas and Texoma.
-His great celebrations of life are his wife, four adult kids plus three more by marriage, seven grandkids, and bicycle racing.
+His great celebrations of life are his wife, four adult kids plus three more by marriage, nine grandkids, and bicycle racing.